sigstore/sigstore-blog/content/rekor-v2-beta.md

 developers to test support for Rekor v2.

-To see Rekor v2 in action, follow this example, which will initialize Cosign to use the public instance's staging environment where we have deployed Rekor v2:
+To see Rekor v2 in action, follow this example, which will initialize Cosign to use the public instance's staging environment where we have deployed Rekor v2.
+Be sure to update to the latest Cosign version v2.6.0 or greater!

 ```
 # Trust the staging instance